 - Salt and pepper to taste

 As spinach cooks down it adds a lot of liquid.
 The object is to cook spinach until very soft and cream-like.
-The cottage cheese will dissolve into the sauce.
+Some of the cottage cheese will dissolve into the sauce.
 Add a couple of spoonfuls of milk if it starts to dry out.